lord-dubious/understand.me/docs/technical_product_knowledge_base/part2_comprehensive_feature_breakdown.md

         *   **Auth:** Provides `user_id`.
         *   **Database (`profiles` table):** Stores derived `preferred_communication_style` (JSONB) for the user.
     *   **Google GenAI SDK:**
-        *   Provides STT for voice input (if PicaOS uses it).
+        *   Provides STT for voice input (if AI Orchestration Layer uses it).
         *   Provides LLM for analyzing user responses, determining next question, and generating Alex's script.
-    *   **ElevenLabs API:** Generates Alex's voice from the script provided by PicaOS.
+    *   **ElevenLabs API:** Generates Alex's voice from the script provided by AI Orchestration Layer.
-    *   **Upstash Redis (via PicaOS):** Potentially caches intermediate assessment state or user responses during the conversation to optimize multi-turn interactions with PicaOS.
+    *   **Upstash Redis (via AI Orchestration Layer):** Potentially caches intermediate assessment state or user responses during the conversation to optimize multi-turn interactions with AI Orchestration Layer.
     *   **Dappier/Nodely:** Not directly involved in this specific feature, unless assessment data was to be made verifiable (Dappier) or stored decentrally (Nodely), which is not a primary requirement here.
-    *   **Sentry:** Monitors errors in Expo app, PicaOS, and any Supabase Edge Functions involved.
+    *   **Sentry:** Monitors errors in Expo app, AI Orchestration Layer, and any Supabase Edge Functions involved.
 *   **Key Algorithms/Complex Logic:**
-    *   **PicaOS:** Logic for managing the question flow (fixed sequence or dynamic based on GenAI).
+    *   **AI Orchestration Layer:** Logic for managing the question flow (fixed sequence or dynamic based on GenAI).
 Prompt engineering for Google GenAI to elicit desired analysis and script.
 State management for the conversation.
     *   **Google GenAI:** Natural language understanding of user's free-form answers.
 Logic for determining appropriate follow-up questions/prompts.
 Script generation for Alex.

 ---